Course Credit

 Attendance

 AIT offers a rigorous academic program with the expectation of a high level of student participation.
 Class sizes are small to allow for discussion and group work, which increases the importance of attending all classes.
 If you cannot attend class due to illness or other personal reasons you should email your professor and one of the staff members at AIT to let them know.
-If you miss three or more days of classes in a row due to illness, a note from a doctor is required (and should be presented to AIT staff upon your arrival back at school).
 Attendance dropping below 80% will severely affect your class grade.

 It is expected that students arrive to class on time.
 Late arrival causes a disruption to everyone.
 Computer use should be kept to class related business only.